 It's also worth nothing that this will be the last ministerial visit to China by the current Scottish Government administration, with elections for the Scottish Parliament due on 5 May.

 Language weaknesses - the European and External Affairs Committee of the Scottish Parliament issued its report on its inquiry into 'The Scottish Government's International Engagement Strategy', which can be found here.
 Although not focused purely on China, it is relevant.

 Notably, the Committee said they were "concerned about the poor linguistic performance of the Scottish population compared with much of Europe, including regions whose populations are bilingual (in two native languages), and recommends that language skills be promoted in order to encourage a culture of internationalisation in Scotland, and to equip young people to compete on a level playing field".
-This was reported by The Herald, whose report also includes some disappointing statistics.

 More panda preparations - The Scotsman reports that several Edinburgh Zoo staff are visiting China this week, to meet the two pandas that will be coming to the city.
 See also follow-up article, 22 March, above.